 Ino inclined her head at the mention of her "name" but kept her mouth shut.
 She was just starting to have fun; she didn't want their time in wonderland to end so soon.
-Plus she hadn't had nearly enough to drink to find going to jail funny yet.
+Plus she hadn't had nearly enough to drink to find being arrested funny yet.

 "And how are you related to the newlyweds?"
-The man's tone held a naturally suspicious undertone but Naruto did not faulter.
+The man's voice held a naturally suspicious undertone but Naruto did not falter.

 "It was my father actually; he was an old business associate of Oda's father," he answered smoothly.

 "Ah, yes, yes, the merchant," the man mumbled to himself, stroking his grayed goatee.
 "And who was you're father, exactly?"

 "Hidaka Minato," Naruto replied after a second's hesitation.
 The name still sounded so strange to his own ears.